wkcodes/WK_React_Employee_Directory/README.md

 # WK_React_Employee_Directory

-App to view a businesses employees utilizing React.
+App to view a table of employees utilizing React.

+Two buttons sort and filter the table by changing component state.